What are Dermal Fillers?

 Q. What are the costs?

-A. The cost of dermal fillers can vary from doctor to doctor.
+A. The cost of dermal fillers can vary from medical practitioner to medical practitioner.
 Much of the pricing structure depends on where the injections are being made, how many injections are needed, and the actual product that is being used.
-It may be possible to same money with dermal fillers by purchasing multiple sessions in advance, which is essentially giving you a bulk discount.
+It may be possible to save same money with dermal fillers by purchasing multiple sessions in advance, which is essentially giving you a bulk discount.